reachlin/k8s0/README.md

 Use vagrant `vagrant up` in the source root folder.
 P.S. for Chinese users, you have to use `VAGRANT_VAGRANTFILE=Vagrantfile.cn vagrant up`

+There's also a sample vagrant file for multiple nodes, one master and one worker node.
+Its name is `Vagrantfile.multi`.

 ### Deploy on Travis
 Check .travis.yml for more details.